Sandbox¶

 Add MCP Server to Sandbox¶

-MCP (Model Context Protocol) is a standardized protocol that enables AI applications to connect to external data sources and tools securely.
-By integrating MCP servers into your sandbox, you can extend the sandbox’s capabilities with specialized tools and services without compromising security.
+MCP (Model Context Protocol) is a standardised protocol that enables AI applications to securely connect to external data sources and tools.
+By integrating MCP servers into your sandbox, you can extend the sandbox’s capabilities with specialised tools and services without compromising security.

 The sandbox supports integrating MCP servers via the add_mcp_servers method.
 Once added, you can discover available tools using list_tools and execute them with call_tool.
 Here’s an example of adding a time server that provides timezone-aware time functions: